Afghans Mark Eid As Ceasefire Pauses Deadly Violence - UrduPoint

 Violence has rocked several provinces in recent weeks, and on Tuesday the insurgents seized a district not far from the capital.

-A series of blasts outside a girls' school in the capital on Saturday killed more than 50 people, mostly teenage girls.
+A series of blasts outside a girls' school in Kabul on Saturday killed more than 50 people, mostly teenage girls.

+Families of victims were still in shock after the deaths of their loved ones.

+"We were waiting for them to come home (from school," said Rahima, whose two daughters were killed in the school blasts.